robisim74/angular-l10n/docs/spec/configuration.md

 -------- | -----
-`translationData?: Array<{ languageCode: string; data: any; }>` | Direct loading: adds translation data `providers?: any[]` |  Asynchronous loading: adds translation providers `caching?: Boolean` |  Asynchronous loading: disables/enables the cache for translation providers `version?: string` |  Asynchronous loading: adds the query parameter 'ver' to the http requests `timeout?: number` |  Asynchronous loading: sets a timeout in milliseconds for the http requests `composedLanguage?: ISOCode[]` |  Sets a composed language for translations `missingValue?: string | ((path: string) => string)` | Sets the value or the function to use for missing keys `missingKey?: string` | Sets the key to use for missing keys `composedKeySeparator?: string` | Sets composed key separator `i18nPlural?: boolean` | Disables/enables the translation of numbers that are contained at the beginning of the keys
+`translationData?: Array<{ languageCode: string; data: any; }>` | Direct loading: adds translation data `providers?: any[]` |  Asynchronous loading: adds translation providers `caching?: Boolean` |  Asynchronous loading: disables/enables the cache for translation providers.
+Provide it only at the root level
+`version?: string` |  Asynchronous loading: adds the query parameter `ver` to the http requests.
+Provide it only at the root level
+`timeout?: number` |  Asynchronous loading: sets a timeout in milliseconds for the http requests.
+Provide it only at the root level
+`rollbackOnError?: boolean` |  Asynchronous loading: rollbacks to previous default locale, currency and timezone on error `composedLanguage?: ISOCode[]` |  Sets a composed language for translations `missingValue?: string | ((path: string) => string)` | Sets the value or the function to use for missing keys.
+Provide it only at the root level
+`missingKey?: string` | Sets the key to use for missing keys `composedKeySeparator?: string` | Sets composed key separator `i18nPlural?: boolean` | Disables/enables the translation of numbers that are contained at the beginning of the keys